Six Flags Entertainment Corporation (SIX) and the Battle of Fundamental vs. Technical

 SIX Market Performance

-SIX stocks went down by -0.25% for the week, with the monthly drop of -4.68% and a quarterly performance of -13.30%, while its annual performance rate touched -65.53%.
-The simple moving average for the period of the last 20 days is 3.44% for SIX stocks with the simple moving average of -29.40% for the last 200 days.
+SIX stocks went up by 3.71% for the week, with the monthly jump of 6.21% and a quarterly performance of -24.31%, while its annual performance rate touched -64.75%.
+The simple moving average for the period of the last 20 days is 9.15% for SIX stocks with the simple moving average of -24.76% for the last 200 days.

 Analysts’ Opinion on Six Flags Entertainment Corporation (NYSE:SIX)